uvicpraxis/uvicpraxis.github.io/metadata.md

 * Romance / sexuality / intimacy in games
 * Saving / replaying / quality-of-life features
 * Side quests / collect-a-thons / completionism
-* Silent protagonists and nonverbal communication
+* Silent protagonists / nonverbal communication
-* Sound design and music
+* Sound design / music
 * Technical design / programming / engines
 * Training the player
 * Travel / vehicles / transportation
-* Tutorialization and learning how to play
+* Tutorialization / learning how to play
 * Values in design
 * Visual art / visual effects / graphic design
 * Voice acting / voice-over / barks
 * Women in games
-* Worldbuilding and worldviews
+* Worldbuilding / worldviews

 ## Genre(s)
 This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting with some modifications for our purposes.
 This data pertains to the entire game and not just the clip.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are: